-(Not offered in Brandon)
+(Not currently enrolling students in Brandon, Jacksonville or South Florida)

 The 1500-hour Aveda Cosmetology/Barbering course is a program of 50 weeks that has instructor-led classroom and clinical training as well as practical hands-on application.
 Training encompasses three types of learning: theoretical knowledge, the foundation of the student's education; practical experience, the application of knowledge; and professional business building skills, vital for the student's success.
 Each phase of the student's education emphasizes a different combination of learning approaches.
 The Aveda Cosmetology/Barbering program is comprised of hair and scalp treatments, hair care rinses, hair shaping, hair arranging, chemical waving and relaxing, hair coloring, facials, skin care, hair removal, shaving, manicuring/pedicuring, professional business-building skills in management and career development, and employability skills.